jliocsar/portfolio/README.md

 This is my first project ever made, and it's a portfolio ironically.
 Had fun building it and I hope you like it.

 For now, the portfolio is done.
-Now I need to build an API endpoint for the projects, so it's easier to add, update and delete my projects listed on the website.
+I have an API endpoint for the projects section too, so it's easier to add, update and delete my projects listed on the website.

 I tried to make this as "free software" as possible, thus why I only used free fonts and icons.
 The "page-breakers" SVGs were made in Inkscape.

+Wolf icon made by [Freepik](https://freepik.com/)

 Feel free to message me on Twitter if you'd like to talk to me:
 [@juliocesarmfo](https://twitter.com/juliocesarmfo)